freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1403.1

 Run the script again and go to the rent menu, there should now be one less bike displayed.
-Pick the next bike on the list and rent it with the same customer so you can see the variable.
+Pick the next bike on the list and rent it using the customer with phone number `555-5555` again so you can see the variable.

 #### HINTS